pantsel/konnect-portal-ops-cli/README.md

 # Konnect Dev Portal Ops CLI <!-- omit in toc -->

-A CLI tool for managing API products on **Konnect Developer Portals**.
+A rather opinionated CLI tool for managing API products on **Konnect Developer Portals**.
 This tool allows you to publish, deprecate, unpublish, or delete API products and their versions based on state files.

+Before using the CLI, ensure you have your developer portals set up on Konnect.
+For more information, see the [Konnect documentation](https://docs.konghq.com/konnect/dev-portal/).

 > **Note:** The CLI is under active development.
 Some features may not be fully supported yet.
 Use responsibly and report any issues.